What do you want to do ?

 Summons a witness

-In the Summons to appear form, you can ask a person to:
+In the Summons to attend to give evidence or produce documents form, you can ask a person to:

 Only summons a witness if that person is likely to give evidence or produce documents that are relevant to the case.
 If you summons a person who can't give relevant evidence or you do it for an improper purpose, we may set aside the summons and you may have to pay costs.

-Any party can make a request to VCAT to summons a witness.
-To do this you need to complete a form, attend a hearing and send (serve) the summons.
+Any party can make a request to us to summons a witness.
+To do this you need to complete the form, get a summons issued and send (serve) the summons.

-There are costs to apply for a summons, including a VCAT fee and covering costs of the person summonsed.
+There are costs to apply for a summons, including fees and covering costs of the person summonsed.

 Steps to ask for and send (serve) a summons

-You need to ask us if you can issue someone a summons by completing a Summons to appear form.
+You need to ask us if you can issue someone a summons by completing our Summons to attend to give evidence or produce documents form.
 In the form, it's important the details of the person or corporation you are summonsing is correct.
 If they're not, it may cause delays.

 If you're summonsing a corporation